maxvisser/rocketchat.github.io/_posts/2018/07/2018-07-17-gsoc-project-2.md

 ### About the creator: Samar Sunkaria

-Samar Sunkaria is currently in the third year of a Computer Engineering degree.
+Samar Sunkaria has finished his third year of a Computer Engineering degree.
 In his own words:
 > I love to tinker around with software, make stuff and see things spring to life from lines of code.
 This perpetual desire to make something new, and learn tons along the way brought me to code on mobile apps, just because of the instant gratification of running something on your phone, and showing it to the people around you.

 Working with Rocket.Chat over the summer 'was/is an absolute blast'.
 Samar has particularly enjoyed working on a project with multiple people working on the same codebase, 'marching towards the one unified goal of making a great app'.
 He feels he has learnt a lot over the past few months through contributing to several different projects and issues apart from his own designated project for GSoC, and is now  even a collaborator on the Rocket.Chat.iOS GitHub repository!